 Of course, we can’t talk about Christmas desserts without talking about gingerbread!
 These traditional Gingerbread Christmas Cookies by Gemma Gonzalez are thin, crispy, and spicy!
 Have fun and get creative with cutting them into whatever shape is your heart’s desire and decorating them with icing!

 15. Gingerbread Cake With Cream Cheese Glaze

 You can never go wrong with a classic Gingerbread Cake!
-This special treat is the perfect dessert to bring to your next holiday party!
+This special treat by Gretchen Price is the perfect dessert to bring to your next holiday party!
 Cinnamon, cloves, ginger, and molasses all blend to create an amazing, rich gingerbread flavor for this bundt cake.
 An easy to make cream cheese glaze adds a little extra sweetness and makes it even better

 We hope you’ve found your favorite traditional recipes!
 For more dessert ideas, visit our vegan Christmas desserts.
 Happy holidays!

 Lead image source: Fruit Mince Tarts